 This course focuses on the study and discussion of livestock applicable to the New England agricultural industry.
-Beef cattle, sheep, swine, poultry, and horses are covered.
+Cell biology, beef cattle, sheep, swine, poultry, and horses are covered.
 Breeding, feeding, and management topics are presented in a technical and practical manner; 3 hours lecture per week.
 Prerequisite: None